toml-lang/toml/toml.md

 ## Comment

 A hash symbol marks the rest of the line as a comment, except when inside a string.
+All code points except line feeds (U+000A) are permitted in comments.

 ```toml
 # This is a full-line comment
 key = "value"  # This is a comment at the end of a line
 another = "# This is not a comment"
 ```

-All characters except line feeds (0x0A) are permitted in comments and may be ignored.
-At their discretion, parsers that read comments may exclude a final carriage return (0x0D) appearing before a terminating line feed.

 ## Key/Value Pair